-Writes Päivi Happonn of Yle who took the unprecedented step of questioning in a blog the Oulu police’s over-enthusiastic communications policy of the sexual assault cases.
+Writes Päivi Happonen of Yle who took the unprecedented step of questioning in a blog the Oulu police’s over-enthusiastic communications policy of the sexual assault cases.

 She writes: “So what bad did [Oulu police’s communication] inflict?
 A lot.
 Many have the impression that Oulu became the crime capital of Finland, where asylum seekers rape all the children they can.”